 Personal Factors Related to Creativity in Group Setting

-This meta-analysis investigated the link between personal factors and group creativity.
-The results are limited, given the very few numbers of studies included with their corresponding effect sizes.
-We found support for only one relationship, positive, between self-efficacy and the three creativity outcomes, the number, originality and utility of ideas.
+This meta-analysis investigated the links between personal factors and group creativity.
+The results are limited, given the very few studies and thus the very few effect sizes we could include.
+We found support for only one relationship, positive, between self-efficacy and all three creativity outcomes: the number, originality, and utility of ideas.

 These results, although disappointing, are not so surprising.
-In 2018, Coursey and colleagues wrote (p.2-3): “Whereas many studies have examined the role of individual differences in individual creativity, relatively few have examined the role of individual differences in group and team creativity.”.
+In 2018, Coursey and colleagues wrote (p.2-3): “Whereas many studies have examined the role of individual differences in individual creativity, relatively few have examined the role of individual differences in group and team creativity.”
 A little further on, they concluded (Coursey et al., 2018, p.26): “We have provided an overview of how individual difference factors may influence group creativity.
 Much of this is based on the literature concerning individual differences in individual creativity.
 It is presumed that there will be some degree of similarity between the effects observed for individuals and groups.”

-Our systematic review confirms the indication that the majority of studies are based on individual creativity, as we found only 11 studies to include in a meta-analysis.
-Focusing on the creativity side, out of the 758 articles selected with a setting of a criterion requiring the exact term "group" or the exact term "team" to be mentioned, 160 studies concerned individual creativity, creative personality, perception of being creative, creative potential or creative intelligence.
-Furthermore, when selecting the most used indicators in the creativity literature, as number, originality and usefulness of ideas, we found that the majority of studies did not measure group creativity with these indicators.
+Our systematic review confirms that the majority of studies are based on individual creativity, as we found only 11 studies to include in our meta-analysis.
+Focusing on the creativity side, out of the 758 articles selected—with the criterion requiring the exact term "group" or the exact term "team" to be mentioned—160 studies concerned individual creativity, creative personality, perception of being creative, creative potential, or creative intelligence.
+Furthermore, when selecting the most used indicators in the creativity literature ( number, originality, and usefulness of ideas), we found that the majority of studies did not measure group creativity with these indicators.

-72 studies measured perceived creativity, whether by other team members or by the manager.
-In the majority of these studies, creativity was measured by Zhou and George's (2001) 13-item scale, an example of which is "the team/team member suggests new ways to achieve goals or objectives" or "the team/team member often has new or innovative ideas".
+Seventy-two studies measured perceived creativity, whether by other team members or by the manager.
+In most of these studies, creativity was measured by Zhou and George's (2001) 13-item scale, an example of which is "the team/team member suggests new ways to achieve goals or objectives" or "the team/team member often has new or innovative ideas".
 The scale has not been psychometrically evaluated and there seems to be no evidence of a link between the scores on this scale and the actual creativity of individuals.
 We have not found any studies that measured both perceived creativity with this scale and group creative outcomes.
-In addition to this measure, about 20 studies measured 'general team performance', asking a question about creativity in this performance, or about creative decision making in a team, but then measuring only the choice made by the team.
-On the other hand, direct measures of creativity were much rarer.
-We analyze it as being causes by the requirement of having experts in the creative area who can code ideas according to the indicators used (numbers, originality, and usefulness of ideas).
-Finally, despite the selection criteria, 181 results were not about creativity or did not measure it, the word “creativity” being mentioned in the introduction or discussion of the study.
+In addition to this measure, about 20 studies measured 'general team performance', asking a question about creativity in this performance, or about creative decision-making in a team, but then measured only the choice made by the team.
+In contrast, direct measures of creativity were much rarer.
+This could be because such measures require experts in the creative area who can code ideas according to the indicators used (numbers, originality, and usefulness of ideas).
+Finally, despite the selection criteria, 181 results were not about creativity or did not measure it, with the word “creativity” being mentioned in the introduction or discussion of the study.